morning pages

 This time rather than more stream of consciousness you focus on a particular person.
 This could be your partner, an ex, a friend, a stranger who cut you off, someone who looked at you sideways (if it affected you), someone who caused you trauma (if that feels a safe place to travel to), your boss or coworker, etc..
 Call someone to mind and, well, go off on them on the page, and by that I simply mean don’t hold anything back.
 This could be for someone you truly love but maybe you had a disagreement and it’s still residing in your body, or you just don’t feel seen or heard in some way.
 It can seem completely irrational but that doesn’t mean we’re not holding on.
 See fixing mind vs. allowing mind in Deconditioning.
 Say all the things you wish you said and the things you would never say out loud to them or anyone else for that matter, the things you might be ashamed to even think, irrational reactions, all of it, put it on the page.
 This is a toxic dump.

-I recommend typing it out on a blank document and just deleting it afterward.
-You can also write it out and burn it after (safely).
+You can type it out on a blank document and just delete it afterward.
+You can also write it out and burn it or shred it after (safely).
 Either way don’t pay attention to if what you’re typing/writing is grammatically correct or even makes sense.

 Set a timer for 15-20 minutes and when you’re done delete or burn it and then take a moment to sit, put your feet on the ground, imagine them in front of you and send them light.
 Visualize both of you being filled up with this light.
 And close it however feels right for you.
 Maybe you thank them or wish them well, maybe you cut a cord ( you can find a cord cutting meditation on my IGTV); and send them on their way.
 Release them.
 Forgive them if you can and Let go.
 You can also follow it up with a little Loving Kindness meditation which can also be found on my IGTV.
 I guarantee you have a person for everyday of the month.
 For some it may be the same person every time.
 You can repeat someone until the charge there is gone and you feel finished.